I will make you a $1 bet based on 28 years of experience.

 I challenge you to walk through the Common without stealing a lustful glance in the dome’s direction.
 That combo of green and gold is a regal sight, and it’s hard to resist!

-So why did I choose this sexy building for today?
+So why did I choose this famous building for today?

 Because today I am moving into my first ever solo apartment, and this apartment is just a ten minute walk from the Common and the State House!
 The heart of Boston, baby!